Kanye West Deletes All Trump Tweets In Effort To Distance Himself From President

 Very few celebrities support President Trump and those who do aren’t as vocal as Kanye West, with the exception of Scott Baio.
 Kanye West received his share of backlash for meeting with the president at Trump Tower in December.
 John Legend believed that Trump was essentially using Kanye as a “publicity stunt.”

-Since in office, President Donald Trump has signed a flurry of executive orders with many wondering if he has overreached his executive authority.
-His by far most controversial move was signing a travel order that temporarily halted immigration of those from seven predominately Muslim nations.
+Since taking office, President Donald Trump has signed a flurry of executive orders, with many wondering if he has overreached his executive authority.
+His most controversial move by far was signing a travel order that temporarily halted immigration of those from seven predominately Muslim nations.
 It spurred massive protests and upheavals worldwide.
 Enormous protests were held at the nation’s largest airports.
 It was viewed as being more of a “Muslim ban” than an immigration order that was to extend 90 days so immigrants could be vetted more carefully.

-A Federal judge blocked Trump’s executive order, sending the president into a rage.
+A federal judge blocked Trump’s executive order, sending the president into a rage.
 He called U.S. District Senior Judge James Robart a “so-called” judge after he exerted his authority over the U.S. president.
 He was appointed by George W. Bush in 2004 after receiving unanimous support from the U.S. senate, USA Today reports.

 The uproar over the travel order continues and Trump is vowing to have it overturned.